 The discussion is what follows the results section using APA guidelines.
 It a good idea to go to the library to read a few journal articles in your discipline to get a sense of how your research paper should be structured.
 Be sure to always use the past tense, be concise and objective, and don’t hesitate to get a second opinion from a teacher, tutor, or anyone else that is familiar with this type of writing.

 If you want a well-written results section of research paper example, we have several resources that can help.
+Contact us for professional writing help.
 If you need to speak with an academic expert that specializes in your area of study, we can connect you with the right person to address your needs in a matter of hours.
-And if you still don’t know how to write a results section of a research paper, we can write, revise, and edit an assignment for you.
+And if you still don’t know how to write a results section of a research paper, we can esit, revise, and write an assignment for you.
 Just reach out to us by chat, email, or phone any time of the day and we will help you with school papers.